splewis/csgo-practice-mode/README.md

 - ``.last``: teleports you back to where you threw your last grenade from
 - ``.back``: teleports you back a position in your grenade history
 - ``.forward``: teleports you forward a position in your grenade history
 - ``.flash``:  saves you position to test flashbangs against it.
-Use this command in a spot you want to try to blind, then move and throw the flashbang; you will be teleported back to the position and see how effective the flashbang is
+Use this command in a spot you want to try to blind, then move and throw the flashbang; you will be teleported back to the position and see how effective the flashbang is.
+Use ``.stop`` to cancel.
-- ``.stop``: stops flash testing
 - ``.throw [filter]``: automatically throws all grenades matching the filter.
 With no filter, throws the last grenade you threw.

 ### Bot commands